autolab/autograders-examples/solvesCryptarithm/README.md

 - driver.py which runs the test cases/autogrades and gives you a score
 - student starter files with -handout at the end of the filename running Makefile (make) will create...
-- solvesCryptarithm-handout folder for students
+- solvescryptarithm-handout folder for students
-- autograde.tar & solvesCryptarithm-handout.tar (copies of directories)
+- autograde.tar & solvescryptarithm-handout.tar (copies of directories)

 `make test` will reset test-autograder directory
 - moves in autograde-Makefile (which runs the driver) to the test-autograder directory as Makefile